inhibitor255/vending_machine/README.md

 # Vending Machine

 This is a Laravel application that simulates a vending machine.
-It is built with the TALL stack (Tailwind CSS, Alpine.js, Livewire, and Laravel).
+It is built with the Tailwind CSS, Blade, and Laravel).

 ## Features